 “They’re not?”
-I queried, taking closer look.
-“Then why are they up?”
+I queried, taking a closer look.
+“Then what are they?”

 “Isn’t your neighbourhood decorated all year round?”

-“Then what’s your street like?” she looked at me, puzzled.
+“Then what’s your street like?” she looked puzzled.
 “Is it just blank space everywhere?”

 “Uh, I guess so,” I murmured, now giving it some thought.